Building Quarkus apps with Gradle

 # The --no-tests flag is required only on Windows and macOS.

-./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
+./gradlew build -Dquarkus.native.enabled=true -Dquarkus.native.container-build=true

 The produced executable will be a 64-bit Linux executable, so depending on your operating system it may no longer be runnable.
 However, it’s not an issue as we are going to copy it to a Docker container.
 Note that in this case the build itself runs in a Docker container too, so you don’t need to have GraalVM installed locally.

-By default, the native executable will be generated using the If you want to build a native executable with a different Docker image (for instance to use a different GraalVM version), use the The list of the available Docker images can be found on quay.io.
-Be aware that a given Quarkus version might not be compatible with all the images available. |
+By default, the native executable will be generated using the If you want to build a native executable with a different Docker image (for instance to use a different GraalVM version),

 Running native tests